I started Vertical Veg to

 - The Vertical Veg Club, an online club to share knowledge between container growers in cities across the world, and to support the container growing movement.

-My own growing achievements have appeared on national television (the Alan Titchmarsh Show and Love Your Garden on ITV), on BBC London, in national newspapers (including the Daily Telegraph), and in many gardening magazines and websites.
+My own growing achievements have appeared on national television (the Alan Titchmarsh Show and Love Your Garden on ITV), on BBC London, in national newspapers (including the Guardian and the Daily Telegraph), and in many gardening magazines and websites.
 My London balcony has featured in at least six books published in the UK, Japan, Canada and Austria.

 How did I start growing?